jtcl-project/swank/swank/README.txt

 The above  assumes you are in the directory containing the three jar files and java is in your path.

+If you want to use TJC or ITcl, you must also include the appropriate jar files in your classpath.

 Jacl supports most Tcl commands.
 Documentation for Tcl commands can be found at: http://www.tcl.tk/man/tcl8.4/TclCmd/contents.htm